ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

 After we received the task list, put the record set into a Map with a `data` key.
-The application call will serialize it using jackson serialization library.
+The application call will serialize it using kotlinx.serialization library.

 ### Create a new Task